 It would be a mistake to race through Pandora's two attractions and not take the time to explore and appreciate its incredible detail.
 Listen for the animals that are scampering in the brush alongside the trails and hear their peculiar mating calls.
 Wonder at the strange things growing in the land, which are a combination of real plants melded with items crafted by the Imagineers.
 The immersive land has been carefully designed to cast visitors as active participants in the story and to place them in the center of the action.
 Embrace the opportunity.

 Marvel at the Bioluminescent Plants

-Burgers and fries just wouldn’t cut it with the nature-loving Na’vi people.
-In keeping with the theme of the land, the food served at the Satu’li Canteen features healthy grain bowls and bao buns.
-The yummy dishes are of this world but nonetheless seem exotic.
+Burgers and fries wouldn’t cut it with the nature-loving Na’vi people.
+The Satu’li Canteen features health-conscious bowls for carnivores and vegans alike, along with bao buns (steamed cheeseburger pods).
+The yummy dishes seem exotic.
 Presented as shiny blue, yellow, and white concentric orbs, a blueberry cream cheese mousse dessert is especially alien in appearance.

 Interact With a Pandoran Plant

 The Avatar films show that all living things are interconnected on Pandora.
 Deforestation conducted by an evil Earth-based mining company, for example, directly threatens the Na’vi people.
 When visitors enter Disney’s Valley of Mo’ara, one of the first things they encounter is a giant pod-like plant.
 To demonstrate the interconnectivity of the land, guests can interact with the plant by touching it.
 The plant responds by glowing and emitting a puff of vapor.

 As of early April 2021, this attraction is temporarily unavailable.